living got pretty good.

 Sousuke didn’t like Asuka.
 He didn’t like many people really, but he especially didn’t like Asuka.
 He didn’t like the way she talked, the way she laughed, the way she moved or ate or breathed…

 He was not being illogical.
 He had plenty of sensible reasons for not liking her.
 She was loud to start with.
 And reckless.
 She didn’t take no for an answer.
-She insisted on running as fast as him —
+She ran faster than him —

 Okay, maybe the last one was a little bit useful.